Peter Fisher (activist)

+Biography

 Fisher graduated Eastchester High School.
 He also graduated magna cum laude and Phi Beta Kappa from Columbia University in 1969.
 He was pursuing a graduate degree “but resigned to become a full-time homosexual.
 I have yet to regret it,” he wrote in 1972.

 Fisher received the Stonewall Book Award in 1972 for The Gay Mystique: The Myth and Reality of Male Homosexuality, later described as "one of the first books to look at the subject from the inside rather than from a heterosexual’s viewpoint."
 His manuscripts and papers are archived at the Lesbian, Gay, Bisexual & Transgender Community Center in New York, together with those of his partner and fellow activist Marc Rubin.
 Fisher and Rubin met through the Gay Activists Alliance and were together for 37 years, until Rubin's death.
-Never recovering from Rubin's death in 2007, Fisher committed suicide in 2012 and their mingled ashes were scattered in the back yard of the sister in Springfield, Massachusetts.
+Rubin was diagnosed with brain and prostate cancer toward the end of his life.
+Never recovering from Rubin's death, Fischer died by suicide in 2012.
+The two's ashes were scattered together in Fisher's sister's backyard in Springfield, Massachusetts.